-Common FTP / HTTPS settings (defaults)
+COMMON FTP / HTTPS SETTINGS (DEFAULTS)

-For each one of the various file types, e.g. phone software, or logos, specific FTP / HTTPS access data can be defined.
+For each one of the various file types, e.g. phone application, or logos, specific FTP / HTTPS access data can be defined.
 If some or all file types have the parameters "Download method", "FTP Server", "FTP Server port", "FTP Account", "FTP Username", "FTP path", and "HTTPS base URL" in common, they can be specified here.
 These settings is used for a specific file type if its Use defaults parameter is set to "Yes".